lsst-sitcom/sitcomtn-025/index.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''

 LOVE is a web-based user inteface for the observatory control system.
-It is currently available at the `summit <http://amor01.cp.lsst.org/>` (VPN required) and all other test stands.
+It is currently available at the `summit <http://amor01.cp.lsst.org/>`_ (VPN required) and all other test stands.

 The system is developed using the popular React JavaScript framework for the frontend, with Python in the backend.
-It contains an editing tool that allow users to create and customize views, but this feature rely exclusively on existing widget-like components.
+It contains an editing tool that allow users to create and customize views, but this feature relies exclusively on existing widget-like components.
 Extending the system beyond the vendor-provided "widgets" would require some knowledge of React and JavaScript, which is not common in the project.
-Nevertheless, LOVE does contain a especial widget that allows us to embed other web pages into a particular view.
+Nevertheless, LOVE does contain a special widget that allows us to embed other web pages into a particular view.
 This could be used, for instance, to embed `Bokeh Plotting Applications`_ alongside other LOVE components.